apache/paimon-website/main/README.md

 The blog post supports both English and Chinese.
 The language of the blog post will be determined by the `languages` field in the front matter of the markdown file.

 If user chooses the Chinese language in the website, the Chinese blog post will be displayed; otherwise, the English blog post will be displayed.

+## Users Maintenance

+List of users who are using Apache Paimon are maintained in the `src/assets/users/` file.

+### Add a new user

+Firstly You should prepare a new image file with transparent background (png format best) and which color is in grayscale.

+Then add the image file `xxx.png` in the `src/assets/users/` directory and add the `xxx.png` item in the `WhosusingComponent`.

+Save the file and preview the page to make sure it looks well.